followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxBarGauge/1 Configuration/tooltip/customizeTooltip.md

 <!--typeFunctionReturnType-->object<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The text or markup to be displayed in a tooltip, along with that tooltip's color.
+The tooltip's text or markup and color.
 <!--/typeFunctionReturnDescription-->